emmanuelsdias/web-app-dev/README.md

 ### Lessons learned

 Throughout the project, I learned the foundations of HTML, CSS, and Javascript, as well as how to structure files in an organized manner.
 Although I attempted to reuse the header, navigation bar, and footer codes by appending them to external `.html` files and then importing them using scripts, I was not satisfied with the end result (blinking of the header etc. due to the loading time of the scripts).
 In the end, I chose to duplicate the code throughout all the pages, focusing on providing a better user experience.
 This project was also a great opportunity to learn about efficiently grouping elements together to target them with CSS and to explore basic ways of implementing responsiveness in a website.

+## Plane and Missile

+This project involved building an interactive animation, featuring a plane that follows the cursor's movement, and a missile that points towards the plane's position.
+Upon right-clicking, the missile is launched towards the plane and, upon impact, triggers an explosion.
+The animation includes sound effects, with the ability to toggle sound on or off.
+This project combines Canvas rendering, user interaction, and audio integration to create an engaging visual and auditory experience.